Please ensure Javascript is enabled for purposes of website accessibility

 The Sky Band Makes Their Big Screen Debut in Roaming Wild

-Members of the original Sky band ~ Sun, Moon, Fire, Luna & Starlight ~ showed the power of freedom restored in the award-winning documentary Roaming Wild, by Sylvia Johnson.
-The film has been described as a modern day Western about wild horses in the center of an age-defining controversy where the demands of modern development are colliding with the needs of the wild.
-Gorgeous wild horses and stunning cinematography interwoven with diverse perspectives illuminate key challenges facing wild horses, as well as paths forward for protecting their freedom and other wildlife and the range.
+Sun, Moon, Fire, Luna and Starlight ~ the original Sky Band ~ showed the power of freedom restored in the award-winning documentary Roaming Wild, by Sylvia Johnson.
+The film is “a modern day Western about wild horses in the center of an age-defining controversy where the demands of modern development are colliding with the needs of the wild.”
+Gorgeous wild horses and stunning cinematography interwoven with diverse perspectives illuminate key challenges facing wild horses, and paths forward for protecting them, other wildlife, and the range.

 Roaming WildIMG_0415.JPG

-In our pursuit of freedom and health for wild horses, other wildlife, and lands, we thank the Animal Welfare Institute staff for supporting sanctuary efforts with this award, and for their work on behalf of so many species.
-We’re honored to have won the Stevens Award twice, first in 2016 for research to develop new, low-stress methods for surveying wild horse herds on the range.
-The 2021 Stevens Award funded sanctuary research on the efficacy of refined PZP-22 immunocontraception.
-Both research projects tested new methods for sanctuary herd planning efforts on public lands, which are designed to balance herd health and freedom with other wildlife and range capacity in the face of habitat loss and climate change.
-The Christine Stevens Wildlife Award is a nationally-competitive financial award given annually to up to ten researchers in the U.S. whose work signals innovation in pursuit of humanely resolving wildlife-human conflicts.
+Thank you to the Animal Welfare Institute for supporting sanctuary efforts with the Stevens Wildlife Award.
+Sky Mountain Wild Horse Sanctuary is honored to have won this national award twice, first in 2016 for research to develop new, low-stress methods for surveying wild horse herds on the range.
+The second Stevens Award funded sanctuary research on the effectiveness of PZP-22 immunocontraception.
+Both research projects tested new methods for working for wild horse herds to balance herd health and freedom with other wildlife and range health in the face of habitat loss and climate change.
+The Christine Stevens Wildlife Award is a nationally-competitive financial award given annually to up to ten researchers in the U.S. whose work “signals innovation in pursuit of humanely resolving wildlife-human conflicts,” according to the Institute.

 Wild Horses Roaming Free on Public Lands with Herd Planning by Sky Mountain Wild & Partners